Laksmi De-Neefe Suardana: Puteri Indonesia 2022

-As the winner of Puteri Bali 2022, Suardana represented Bali at Puteri Indonesia 2022 held in Jakarta Convention Center, Jakarta, Indonesia, on 27 May 2022.
+As the winner of Puteri Bali 2022, Suardana represented Bali at Puteri Indonesia 2022 held at the Jakarta Convention Center, Jakarta, Indonesia, on 27 May 2022.
 Originally, she wore the sash of Bali 1 since there was another candidate from Bali, Jazmine Callista Seymour Rowe, who was publicly voted as one of the official candidates.
 However, she changed her sash into Bali before the pre-quarantine since Jazmine decided to withdraw for unknown reason.